sn0am/py_twil_em2sms/readme.md

 fill env.example with the proper variables before running the docker build command, the example file will be copied into the container working directory as the working .env

+There is a simple webpage running at port 8090, this can be used by something like PRTG to monitor running status.

 Instructions:
 -------------